Q. Are requests for specific coaches, teams, practice schedules, or game times accepted?

 Q. How are players assigned to a team?

 Teams are constructed through a controlled draft process.
-Each coach can reserve 5 kids.
-The 5 reserved kids include his son and any assistant coaches’ sons.
+Each coach can reserve 4 players.
+The 4 reserved players include the son/daughter of the head coach and any assistant coaches’ sons.
 We will then take the remaining athletes and based on evaluations, weight, and playing experience, we do our best to evenly distribute the kids with the goal to balance the teams as much as possible.

 Q. What does the practice schedule look like?